ombulabs/blog/_posts/2016-01-02-git-and-sensitive-data.markdown

 ...
 ```

-To ensure that ALL of this data get's properly removed, I need to remove this file from all the commits in the repository with [git filter-branch](https://git-scm.com/docs/git-filter-branch).
+To ensure that ALL of this data gets properly removed, I need to remove this file from all the commits in the repository with [git filter-branch](https://git-scm.com/docs/git-filter-branch).
 The command `git rm --cached` [git rm docs](https://git-scm.com/docs/git-rm) is not sufficient in this case.

 ```bash
 (master) $ git filter-branch --tree-filter 'rm -f id_rsa' HEAD